FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing: Introduction

 We conduct extensive experiments demonstrating that FPEdit effectively memorizes natural language fingerprints while preserving overall model utility.
-Under a variety of downstream fine-tuning regimes, including full-parameter tuning and parameter-efficient techniques such as LoRA, our framework achieves fingerprint retention rates exceeding 95\%, markedly surpassing baseline approaches.
-To assess utility preservation, we evaluate FPEdit-fingerprinted models on 24 benchmarks and observe no statistically significant differences compared to original models.
-Further mechanistic analyses reveal that SFT-trained models produce relatively flat prediction distributions for fingerprint targets, rendering them susceptible to fingerprint erasure during fine-tuning.
-In contrast, FPEdit’s parameter-localized editing selectively reinforces fingerprint-related associations without affecting non-target behaviors.
-Beyond effectiveness, FPEdit demonstrates exceptional efficiency -- embedding 10 fingerprint pairs into LLaMA2-7B in under 10 minutes using less than 32 GB of GPU memory, achieving a 70\% reduction in resource requirements compared to existing techniques.
-Collectively, these results establish FPEdit as a transformative advance in model protection technology, providing a scalable and minimally invasive solution that redefines the practicality of fingerprinting in real-world LLM deployments, thereby striking a balance between legal accountability and open-source collaboration.\looseness=-1
+Under a variety of downstream fine-tuning regimes, including full-parameter tuning and parameter-efficient techniques such as LoRA, our framework achieves fingerprint retention rates of 94--100\%, markedly surpassing baseline approaches.
+To assess utility preservation, we evaluate FPEdit-fingerprinted models on 20 benchmarks and observe only small changes in average performance compared to the original models.
+Beyond effectiveness, FPEdit operates with high efficiency, embedding 10 fingerprint pairs into LLaMA2-7B in under 2 minutes and requiring less than 30 GB of GPU memory, thereby markedly reducing the computational barrier for practical fingerprinting.
+Collectively, these results demonstrate the potential of FPEdit as a scalable and minimally invasive solution for practical fingerprinting in real-world LLM deployments.